skiptools/skip-ui/README.md

 }
 ```

+Unlike Skip Fuse, Skip Lite transpiled Swift can invoke Compose functions directly within the `ComposeView` body.

+### Compose(context:)

-Skip also enhances all SwiftUI views with a `Compose()` method, allowing you to use SwiftUI views from within Compose.
-The following example again uses a SwiftUI `Text` to write "Hello from SwiftUI", but this time from within a `ComposeView`:
+SkipUI enhances all SwiftUI views with a `Compose(context:)` method, allowing you to use SwiftUI views from within Compose.
+The following example again uses a SwiftUI `Text` to write "Hello from SwiftUI", but this time from within a `ComposeView`.

+Skip Fuse:

+Skip Lite:

 ```swift
 #if SKIP